Home Links Music Bio Chat Pics Interviews About

 after being out for 16 years, but I have seemed to manage.
 One of my class projects was to create

-internet and found REO Brigade (now named REO Bridge), met a lot of wonderful people and
+and found REO Brigade (now named REO Bridge), met a lot of wonderful people

 got what information I needed on REO to finish the project.
 Naturally, I received an A on the